mcnkowski/yt-caption2wiki/readme.md

 Can use YoutubeV3 API or YoutubeTimedText API for caption retrieval.
 In case of YoutubeV3 a Google client secret credential is required.

+WIP: Migrating from java libraries to Akka HTTP

 Usage example: